ClackCo Service Guide

 ClackCo Front Cover

-The ClackCo Service Guide is printed and delivered directly to every household in Clackamas County.
-More than 2,500 dedicated county employees are behind these services, all working to improve the quality of life and build a safe, healthy, and thriving community.
-We invite you to explore the guide and hope you find it a helpful resource for understanding some of the many services Clackamas County offers.
+The ClackCo Service Guide is mailed directly to every household in Clackamas County.
+More than 2,500 county employees contribute to these essential programs, working together to build a safe, healthy, and thriving community.

 143281